Bo Perasol: Air21 Express head coach

 In the 2005–06 season, Perasol, who previously coached another professional team, MBA's Laguna Lakers, replaced Bong Ramos as head coach of the Air21 Express, previously named as the FedEx Express.
 Many expected Air21 to drop as low as last place in the season and had a bulky yet untested import Shawn Daniels for the Fiesta Conference.

 In the 2005-06 PBA Fiesta Conference, Perasol and the Express became the surprise team of the tournament.
 Air21 finished fifth in the classification phase but pulled huge upsets over the San Miguel Beermen and the Talk 'N Text Phone Pals in the Wild-Card and Quarterfinal rounds, respectively.
 The Express lost in six games to the Purefoods Chunkee Giants in the semifinals, but won a one-game match for third-place over the Barangay Ginebra Kings, their best finish in franchise history.

 Despite Air21's poor finish in the 2006 PBA Philippine Cup, the Express were able to finish off strong in the classification phase after star player Ren-Ren Ritualo was traded to Talk 'N Text.

 Perasol's system follow the same philosophy of the Air21 management, relying on a 12-man rotation and a run-and-gun type of basketball system.

 In 2009, he resigned as Air21 head coach despite leading Air21 to runner-up finish.

-Coca-Cola Tigers basketball operations manager
+Coca-Cola/Powerade Tigers

-He was named Kenneth Duremdes' assistant coach and director of basketball operations for the Coca-Cola Tigers.
+He was named Kenneth Duremdes' assistant coach and manager of basketball operations for the Coca-Cola Tigers.
 He took over as head coach in November 2009 when Duremdes filed his candidacy for a local position in Marbel, South Cotabato.
+When the team rebranded as Powerade, Perasol led the Tigers to the 2012 Philippine Cup Finals (with Gary David as one of the star players) as 8th-seeded knocking down B-Meg Llamados, but lost to the defending champions Talk 'N Text Tropang Texters.